Is Group Health Insurance Worth It for You?

 • Preventive Care: Encourage using preventive care services to catch health issues early and reduce costly treatments later.

-• Employee Education: Educate employees on how to use their benefits wisely and the importance of choosing in-network providers.
+• Employee Education: Educate employees on how to use their benefits wisely and the importance of choosing the right coverage plan for you.

 • Cost Sharing: Adjust the cost-sharing structure by balancing premiums, deductibles, and co-pays to manage expenses effectively.